His Grandfather’s House is the sixth award-winning novel by Ron Fritsch.

 Please visit the Reviews page for the full reviews.

-His Grandfather’s House is a finalist in the LGBTQ2 category of the 2018 Next Generation Indie Book Awards.
-The novel has also won an honorable mention medal in the LGBTQIA category of the Reader Views Literary Awards competition for 2017-2018.
+His Grandfather’s House was a finalist in the LGBTQ2 category of the 2018 Next Generation Indie Book Awards.
+The novel also won an honorable mention medal in the LGBTQIA category of the Reader Views Literary Awards competition for 2017-2018.